gbmhunter/MFixedPoint/README.rst

 ::

+	#include "MFixedPoint/FpS.hpp"

+	// Create a 32-bit fixed-point number.
+	// Assign a value of 12.34
-	// Create a fixed point number of 32-bits.
-8 bits are used for the fractional part, leaving 24 for the integer part.
+	// Use 8 bits for the fractional part, leaving 24 for the integer part.
 	FpS32 fp1(12.34, 8);